yofukashino/Tuxcord-Voice/README.md

 ### Known Bugs

 - Default Input Volume gets to 100% when restarting stream without rejoining the voice chat.
-- [ ] Discord Becomes Unresponse and crashes sometimes when streaming
+- Discord Becomes Unresponse and crashes sometimes when streaming
-- [ ] Discord Becomes Unresponse and crashes sometimes after picking audio source
+- Discord Becomes Unresponse and crashes sometimes after picking audio source
+<sub>I can not figure out fixes for this bugs so help would be appreciated </sub>

 ---

 ### TODO